How Pacific Werribee is responding to the COVID-19 situation.

-To help keep our entire community safe, please be sure to bring an appropriate face covering with you when you next visit Hoppers Crossing Shopping Centre.
+To help keep our entire community safe, please be sure to bring an appropriate face mask with you when you next visit Hoppers Crossing Shopping Centre

 Thank you for your ongoing patience and understanding as we all adjust to these rigorous new measures and navigate the changes together with kindness and compassion.

 We have implemented a number of measures to assist us and our community in adhering to this directive, including:

 - All centre staff and contractors will be required to wear face masks while at work, unless they have a valid reason not to.

 - Signage that clearly reminds our community they must adhere to the government mandate and not enter the Centre without a face mask unless they are exempt.